 Dandelions need very little attention, which makes them an ideal garden plant.
 They will thrive if you water them regularly; however, they are very tolerant of poor conditions and imperfect soil.
 In 56-105 days, they will flower.

 The only problem you may encounter growing dandelions is bunnies.
 They love a good dandelion crop!

 Step 3 – Harvest

 Dandelion greens are best picked young when they are not as bitter.
-They can be picked throughout the growing season.
 To reduce the bitterness of the mature dandelion leaves, cover the plants with a dark, opaque cloth a few days before you harvest.
 This blanches some of the bitterness out.
 Dandelion flowers are best picked when they are bright yellow and young.
 Remove the stem and use them fresh.
-Dandelion roots can be harvested anytime.
+Once the plants have matured, harvest the roots can be anytime.